Hosts and Facilitators

 Dr. Martin Shaw

 Dr. Martin Shaw is a mythologist, author and storyteller.
-His first book, A Branch From The Lightning Tree was awarded the Nautilus prize for non-fiction, and was followed by Snowy Tower and Scatterlings to complete a trilogy of wo
+His first book, A Branch From The Lightning Tree was awarded the Nautilus prize for non-fiction, and was followed by Snowy Tower and Scatterlings to complete a trilogy of works on mythology, landscape and the nature of the soul.

 An international teacher, he has designed and lead both the Oral Tradition and Mythic Life courses at Stanford University, and, as a fellow of Schumacher College in Devon, co-created their MA in Myth and Ecology (with Dr. Carla Stang).
 His school of independent scholars in mythopoetic’s and wilderness studies is just entering its fourteenth year.